RobertKung/TACAgent/README.txt

+Traveling agent aims to help users search feasible tickets for their trip in different markets and assemble these tickets into package automatically.

+Original source:

 Pre-release SICS TAC Classic Java Server 1.0 beta 11 - 2004-08-12

 Note that this is a Java port of the TAC Classic server.
 Please report